BloomTech-Labs/labs-team-home/frontend/src/Content/ActivityTimeline/README.md

 ### 1. Schema

-To fix this issue, we need to start at the fundamentals:

 We need to build a new database model in the back-end which should follow a schema similar to the following such that we can get all the right information for an event, which might look like a line of text displayed on the event timeline in place of the current activity components:

-- " {Subject} {action} the {object} {payload} on {date} at {time} "
+- " {Subject} {actioned} the {object} {payload.name} on {date} at {time} "
 - " Stephen joined the team 'Team Home 2' on Feb 10 at 10am "
-- " Nedim edited the comment 'This is a good idea' on Feb 12 at 12am "
+- " Nedim edited the message comment 'This is a good idea' on Feb 12 at 12am "
 - " Kai deleted the folder 'Styling Ideas' on Feb 20 at 7pm "

 Clicking on any event would open up a new modal that has all the details about the event.

-If the event still exists, it can be viewed in its current state ("View ) by opening an additional modal for the respective object (these modals have all already been built):
+If the event still exists, it can be viewed in its current state by opening an additional modal for the respective object (these modals have all already been built):

 - Clicking more details on a `comment event` would open up the `document` or `message` modal it belongs to.
 - Clicking more details on a `document event`, `message event`, or `folder event` would open its respective modal.
 - Clicking more details on a `team event` probably wouldn't be allowed, as the modal is accessible at the top of the page as it is.

+A potential schema might look like this:

 ```
     {